 MARK JOHNSON, Vice Chairperson

 Mark has served on the Board for over six years.
 He is an active volunteer in the SOMACC community assisting in special events.
 Mark is a former parent at the Yerba Buena Gardens Child Development Center.

 DAVID MCKENZIE, Secretary

 David has been a member of the SOMACC Board since 2012.
 He is the Operational Risk and Compliance Manager in Wells Fargo's Commerical and Investment Banking Group.
 He is also a Certified Public Accountant and completed the AICPA's Certificate I in not-for-profit accounting and financial reporting.
 A California native, he has a Bachelor's Degree from UC Davis and a Master's Degree from the University of Wyoming and the University of Colorado.
 As a resident of SOMA, David believes that it takes a village to raise a child and is committed to "thinking globally and acting locally."

 WENDY AITKEN, Treasurer

 Wendy works as an Attorney at the Fremont Group in the South of Market community.
 Her dedication to our children has been evident through coordinating seasonal events and giving, as well as, ongoing Board financial commitee suport.
-She has been a member of the SOMACC Board for over seven years.
+She has been a member of the SOMACC Board for over eight years.

 Virginia Grandi became a Board memeber April 2017.
 She is the Executive Director of the Yerba Buena Alliance, a neighborhood organization where SOMACC is located.
 Virginia has worked with the area's stakeholders to create a sense of community and partnership since 2011.
 She previously was the Board Liaison and Executive Assistant to Gabriel Metcalf, the President of the San Francisco Planning and Urban Research Association (SPUR), one of the region's preeminent think tanks.
 Her experience in nonprofit organizations, working with complex boards, love for children, and protecting families makes her a great fit at SOMACC.